Henry Kloss: KLH (KLH Research and Development Corporation)

 Kloss began his custom of eponymous products by lending his last name's initial to KLH as a founder in 1957, along with Malcolm Low and J. Anton Hofmann (son of pianist Józef Hofmann), who had also been investors in AR.
 At Cambridge-based KLH, Kloss continued to build speakers such as the classic KLH Model Five and Six, and produced one of the first small FM radios with high selectivity, the Model Eight.
 The KLH Nine was the world's first full range (flat from 40 Hz - 20 kHz) electrostatic loudspeaker (1960).
 The tweeter was mounted near the middle, with ten woofer panels occupying the remaining area.
 Prototypes were completed at JansZen Laboratory and put into field tests starting in 1957, and once perfected, the speakers were put into production at KLH.

 Though KLH was sold to the Singer Corporation in 1964, Kloss remained at the firm for a short time to assist in the development of additional speakers and electronic music products, and the firm continued to attract design and engineering talent.
-Kloss created the first transistorized record player, the KLH Model Eleven.
 In 1967, he collaborated with Ray Dolby of Dolby Laboratories to develop the lower-cost "B" version of the Dolby noise reduction system to reduce tape hiss.
 This resulted in the KLH Model Forty reel-to-reel tape recorder, the first appearance of Dolby technology in the consumer product market.

 By 1967, Kloss had left KLH; it was eventually sold to the Japanese firm Kyocera, and production was shifted overseas.
 By 1979, nearly all of the original design and engineering team had left the company.

 Advent Corporation

 Kloss founded Advent Corporation in 1967.
 Around 1968, Kloss had quit KLH to develop a low-cost projection television, but had trouble financing the leading-edge research and development that was still required.
 To earn some money, he decided to build a high-performance, low-cost, dual-driver speaker system, "The Advent Loudspeaker".
 A still lower-cost speaker of similar design, "The Smaller Advent Loudspeaker", was released later.

 Advent designed and produced the Advent 201, the first high-fidelity cassette tape player and recorder incorporating Dolby B noise reduction.
 The new tape recorder had a plain, prosaic appearance that downplayed its revolutionary design and capabilities.
 A later incrementally-improved model, the Advent 201A, featured new Sendust tape heads which were more resistant than standard permalloy heads to abrasion from high-performance chromium dioxide coated tapes.

-In 1972, the Advent VideoBeam 1000 was finally released, the first large screen projection television for home use.
+In 1972, the Advent VideoBeam 1000 was finally released, the first large screen projection color television for home use.